luk036/ellipsoid-method/ell-review.md

 Generally, the problem might be difficult to solve, since we can only obtain the global optimal solution with resource-consuming methods, such as branch-and-bound [@davidson2010enriching].
 However, the situation is totally different if the problem is convex, where $f(\mathbf{x})$ and $g(\mathbf{x})$ are convex functions.
 In such a case, the problem can be optimally solved with many efficient algorithms.

-Attracted by the benefits, the authors of\ [@wu1999fir] transformed (?), originally non-convex, into a convex form via spectral factorization:
+Attracted by the benefits, the authors of\ [@wu1999fir] transformed (?), originally non-convex, into a convex form via spectral decomposition:

 $$L^2(\omega) \le R(\omega) \le U^2(\omega), \forall \omega\in(0,\pi)$$ {#eq:r_con}
 where $R(\omega)=\sum_{i=-n+1}^{n-1}{r(t)e^{-j{\omega}t}}=|H(\omega)|^2$ and $\mathbf{r}=(r(-n+1),r(-n+2),\ldots,r(n-1))$ are the autocorrelation coefficients.
 Especially, $\mathbf{r}$ can be determined by $\mathbf{h}$, with the following equation vice versa\ [@wu1999fir]: